cwiz/udacity-flying-car-motion-planning/WRITEUP.md

 This projects explores methods of planning an UAV Flight Path discussed in lectures.

-A flight planner can be implemented that usually involves 3 parts, but all three aren't required for a basic flight planner.
-These hierarchical flight planners include:
+A robust Flight Planner usually includes 3 parts, but all three aren't required for a basic one.
+A hierarchical Flight Planners architecture include:

-1. Global Flight Planner - for plotting a rough path on scale of global or city map
+1. Global Flight Planner - for plotting a rough path on scale of a city map
-2. Local Flight Planner - for planning path on scale of city block
+2. Local Flight Planner - for planning path on scale of a city block
-3. Dynamic Flight Planner - for integrating stochastic nature of real world or incorporating vehicle dynamics.
+3. Dynamic Flight Planner - for integrating stochastic nature of real world or incorporating vehicle dynamics

-Version submitted for a review and passing point in project rubric includes a planner on scale of city block.
+Version submitted for a review includes a Global Flight Planner.

 ## Explain the Starter Code